rasschaert/vagrant-puppetmaster/README.md

 ### Stage 2
 This stage uses the JEPM to set up a more complete stack.

+  - PuppetDB
-  - DNSMasq
+  - Dnsmasq
   - MCollective
-  - PuppetDB

 Project status
 -----------------------------
-This project is not yet in a usable state.
+The Puppet master, PuppetDB and Dnsmasq are OK, MCollective is a work in progress.